top of page

 Lunch.

 Afternoon: Fresco Workshop.
-The magic of fresco is in the use of natural pigments which become pure, bright and luminous as they are fixed permanently into the surface of a damp lime plaster – the painting becomes stone. you will work from printed out details of the frescoes we saw in the morning; mixing 'intonaco' (lime putty and sand); plastering a terracotta tile; painting a fresco using natural pigments and water.
+The magic of fresco is in the use of natural pigments which become pure, bright and luminous as they are fixed permanently into the surface of a damp lime plaster – the painting becomes stone.
+You will coat a Terracotta tile with a lime plaster and then paint a fresco using natural pigments mixed with water, working from either printed out details of a Renaissance fresco or you own ideas.

 Dinner.